eledot/Blitwizard/README-deps.txt

  Dependencies README
 ---------------------

-This is the README for obtaining the dependencies for the git version of blitwizard.
+This is the README for obtaining the dependencies for the source tarball of blitwizard.
-Getting the deps is also required for the git version on Unix/Linux!
+Getting the deps is also required on Unix/Linux!

 Before you start, extract the blitwizard archive (where this README is in) to a folder.